Keyboard shortcuts

 Ctrl+SSave scene

-Ctrl+OOpen scene
+Ctrl+OOpen scene in a new tab

 Ctrl+ZUndo